Kav-K/GPTDiscord/detailed_guides/AI-SEARCH.md

 You first need to create a programmable search engine and get the search engine ID: https://developers.google.com/custom-search/docs/tutorial/creatingcse

 Then you can get the API key, click the "Get a key" button on this page: https://developers.google.com/custom-search/v1/introduction

+You can limit the max price that is charged for a single search request by setting `MAX_SEARCH_PRICE` in your `.env` file.